 Your first data governance initiative is critical.
 Get it right and you’ll have the opportunity to expand into an enterprise-wide program.

-Very important: this first attempt at data governance must deliver a hard return on investment (ROI) — or at the very least return on effort — in a reasonable timeframe to show demonstrable value to the business.
+Selecting the right project is key.
+If this is your first attempt at data governance, you must be able to show demonstrable value to the business.
+And that means you must deliver a hard return on investment (ROI) — or at the very least return on effort — in a reasonable timeframe.
 If possible, make it a project that will excite senior management.
 That means being able to provide metrics that show tactical success as well as progress on longer-term goals.

 Step 2: Set your goals

-Improve efficiency of critical processes that have been held back by low-quality data
+- Improve efficiency of critical processes that have suffered in the past from low-quality data

-Consistently use trusted data across the enterprise to drive every tactical and strategic decision
+- Consistent use of trusted data across the enterprise to drive every tactical and strategic decision

 Step 4: Create your processes